apacheignite/documentation/data-grid/eviction-policies-20.md

 The default comparator uses cache entries' keys for comparison that imposes a requirement for keys to implement the `Comparable` interface.
 User can provide their own comparator implementation which can use keys, values or both for entries comparison.

-Supports batch eviction and eviction by memory size limit.

 This eviction policy is implemented by `SortedEvictionPolicy` and can be configured via `CacheConfiguration`.
+It supports batch eviction and eviction by memory size limit.
 [block:code]
 {
   "codes": [